konstellation-io/kai-processes/process-trigger/README.md

 | workflow | no        | str  | Subject to subscribe     |
 | message | yes        | bool  | Default value is true      |

+#### Subtopic

+In order to subscribe to a subtopic, process field needs to be in the form `process.subtopic`

 #### Example

 ```